-Finish the project and check it off your to do list!
+Finish the project and check it off your to-do list!

 #12 Organize the Entryway

 Having an organized entryway keeps things in order and is very inviting to see when you walk into your home.
-Be sure to add useful family command center products, so it’s fabulous and functional!
+Be sure to add helpful family command center products, so it’s fabulous and functional!